 Our thruster motors are sealed and require zero maintenance.
 You should change the anodes once per year(more often if pitting is detected) to protect your investment from corrosion.
-Ensure that the airline is in good condition and secured in a dry location.
 Ensure that the mounting system is properly secured to the boat and tighten any loose fasteners.
 As required or when you repaint the hull, paint the unit with a good quality anti-fouling paint… That’s it!

 Does the thruster retract or deploy?

 Our PT/HB series thrusters for houseboats and pontoon boats are fully retractable.
 Our SS/ST series thrusters do not retract or deploy.
 They are permanently fixed to the hull and rise out of the water when the boat planes.